What Is Lichen Planus?

 You may find these amazing substances in your kitchen which have healing properties and can be used in recovering from nasty lichen planus lesions, particularly lichen planus affecting the mouth.

 1. Turmeric (Haldi): It has known to have abilities to reduce the inflammation and soothe the pain.
 Researchers have proven that turmeric (Haldi) has an active substance called curcumin, which has anti-inflammatory, antibacterial, and anti-viral properties.
-A turmeric pack applied on the affected area on the skin will help in relieving you of the itching and discomfort.
+A turmeric pack applied to the affected area on the skin will help in relieving you of the itching and discomfort.
 Regular drinking of turmeric decoction (Haldi powder boiled in water) will also go a long way in healing lesions of oral lichen planus.

-2. Coconut Oil: This is one wonder home remedies which will help soothe the lesions in the mouth and on the skin.
+2. Coconut Oil: This is one wonder home remedies that will help soothe the lesions in the mouth and on the skin.
 Applying coconut oil twice or thrice every day will help in reducing the irritation.
 Coconut oil pulling (1 tbsp of oil in the mouth and move it to and fro) daily reduces the pain and burning.

 Some Myths About Lichen Planus You Need To Know